ferdikoomen/openapi-typescript-codegen/README.md

 }
 ```

-### Nullable in OpenApi v2
+### Nullable in OpenAPI v2
+In the OpenAPI v3 spec you can create properties that can be NULL, by providing a `nullable: true` in your schema.
-You can use the unofficial `x-nullable` backport in your specification to generate nullable properties in OpenApi v2.
+However, the v2 spec does not allow you to do this.
+You can use the unofficial `x-nullable` in your specification
+to generate nullable properties in OpenApi v2.

 ```json
 {